blobaa/claim-ts/README.md

         rootHash = claimObject.hashes.rootHash;

-        return isClaimValid; // verification process stops in case of invalid claim };
+        return isClaimValid; // verification process stops in case of an invalid claim };